preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 + **Fixed header**: The header of the rollup can be shown all the time (Fixed).
 If you want that, select this option.
 + **Padding**: You can add some padding between the block's borders and the list.

-If you select STYLES for Card view, the following, additional settings becomes available (images from Omnia 7.5):
+If you select STYLES for Card view, the following, additional settings becomes available:

 .. image:: community-rollup-settings-display-styles-v75.png